grafana/loki/docs/sources/configuration/_index.md

     # CLI flag: -boltdb.shipper.index-gateway-client.server-address
     [server_address: <string> | default = ""]

-    # ures the gRPC client used to connect to the Index Gateway gRPC server.
+    # Configures the gRPC client used to connect to the Index Gateway gRPC server.
     # The CLI flags prefix for this block config is: boltdb.shipper.index-gateway-client
     [grpc_client_config: <grpc_client_config>]